What changed my life this year?

 I’d learned from two successful women – Ali Brown and Barbara Corcoran – that the only way they fit exercise in was having a private instructor come to their house.

-I asked the pilates teacher if she could come to our house for a private session, to teach me and Chris (while Starry and Beth hung out on the verandah with us).
+I asked the pilates teacher if she could come to our house for a private session, to teach me and Chris (while Mermaid Daughter #1 and #2 hung out on the verandah with us).

 It felt completely bloody scary to do it, to be honest.

 I thought – who am I to deserve this?
 Only super rich people are allowed to do this.